-60 scholarships are available to eligible students.
+Scholarships at Clatsop are applied for through a formal application process that occurs in the spring and fall.
+Each year over 60 scholarships are available to eligible students.
 The online application process is open in April and October.
 The list of scholarships being offered is updated regularly.
 All Clatsop scholarships are applied for online through the CCC web site.
-Go to the CCC website at www.clatsopcc.edu/scholarships for details on scholarships being offered and application deadlines, or call the Financial Aid Office at 503-338-2567.
+Go to the CCC website at www.clatsopcc.edu/scholarships for details on scholarships being offered and application deadlines, or call the Financial Aid Office at (503) 338-2567.

-FINANCIAL ASSISTANCE PROGRAMS\
+MONEY MATTERS | FINANCIAL ASSISTANCE PROGRAMS

-Brief Description 2019-20 Annual Award Limits Enrollment Requirements Pell Grant Grant: A federal grant program for undergraduate students who demonstrate need.
+Brief Description 2020-21 Annual Award Limits Enrollment Requirements Pell Grant Grant: A federal grant program for undergraduate students who demonstrate need.
 Does not have to be repaid.
-Up to \$6,095.
+Up to \$6,345.
 Must be enrolled in 1-12 or more credits.
 Maximum amount listed but prorated based on enrollment & eligibility.
 SEOG Grant (Supplemental Educational Opportunity Grant) Grant: A federal grant program for undergraduate students who demonstrate need.
 Up to \$900.
 Must be enrolled in at least 6 credits.
 Individual amounts vary based on enrollment and eligibility.
 Oregon Opportunity Grant Grant: A grant that is funded through the state of Oregon to Oregon residents.
-Up to \$2,600.
+Up to \$2,778.
 Must be enrolled in at least 6 credits.
 Maximum amount listed - adjusted for half or three quarter enrollment in most cases.
 Oregon Promise Grant: A grant that is funded through the state of Oregon to Oregon residents.
-Up to \$3,537 Must be enrolled in at least 6 credits.
+Up to \$3,789.
+Must be enrolled in at least 6 credits.
 Maximum amount listed - adjusted for half or three quarter enrollment in most cases.
-Federal Work Study Work commitment: A federal program that provides employment opportunities for students who demonstrate need.
+Work commitment: A federal program that provides employment opportunities for students who demonstrate need.
 Jobs may be on or off campus.
 Students paid once a month.
-Wage range \$9.65 to \$11.65 per hour.
+Wage range \$12.00 to \$14.50 per hour.
 Must be enrolled in at least 6 credits.
 William D. Ford Federal Direct Subsidized Loan Loan: A federal loan program with interest and repayment deferred until student leaves school.
 Student must demonstrate need.
 Money is borrowed and does have to be repaid.
 Up to \$3,500 for freshman and \$4,500 for sophomores.
 Must be enrolled in at least 6 credits.
-William D. Ford Federal Direct Unsubsidized Loan Pederal Direct Unsubsidized principle repayment deferred until student leaves school.
+William D. Ford Federal Direct Unsubsidized Loan Loan: A non-need based federal loan program with principle repayment deferred until student leaves school.
 Student is responsible for the interest.
+Up to \$2,000 for dependent student, \$6,000 independent student based on cost of education.
 Must be enrolled in at least 6 credits.

-\ The above award amounts are for the 2019-2020 academic year and are subject to change.
+^{} The above award amounts are for the 2020-2021 academic year and are subject to change.
 Please check with the Financial Aid Office for more information.